Procurement Glossary

 Conclusion on time-to-market

 Optimizing time-to-market is a critical success factor in today's business world.
 By efficiently combining agile methods, digital tools and strategic supplier integration, companies can significantly shorten their time-to-market.
-Purchasing plays a key role in this by optimizing procurement processes and being involved in product development at an early stage.
+Procurement plays a key role in this by optimizing procurement processes and being involved in product development at an early stage.
 Only those who continuously improve their time-to-market can remain competitive in the long term and make the most of market opportunities.